marthur3/resume/README.md

 ### Notable Projects

 **MetroLab Model Data Governance Guide**
-- Participated as an advisor and author on MetroLab’s Model Data Governance Policy & Practice Guide, providing actionable frameworks for cities and counties to establish and improve data governance practices.
+- Participated as an advisor on MetroLab’s Model Data Governance Policy & Practice Guide, providing actionable frameworks for cities and counties to establish and improve data governance practices.
 This document acts as a reference point for local governments aiming to enhance data use while safeguarding privacy and ensuring compliance.
-For more details, visit the [article link](https://www.govtech.com/analytics/data-governance-guide-offers-models-for-local-governments).
+For more details, check out this [article link](https://www.govtech.com/analytics/data-governance-guide-offers-models-for-local-governments).

 **Capstone Project: Smart Cities and Cars**
-- Collaborated with industry partners to design data-driven approaches for integrating autonomous vehicles into smart city infrastructures.
 - Conducted research on data-sharing frameworks and governance policies, addressing privacy, security, and interoperability challenges to support cities' preparedness for advanced vehicle technology.
 - The project’s findings contributed to ongoing efforts in urban planning and public safety, providing practical recommendations for municipal data policy in emerging technologies.
-For more details, visit the [project link](https://www.heinz.cmu.edu/media/2018/June/smart-cities-and-cars).
+For more details, visit this [article](https://www.heinz.cmu.edu/media/2018/June/smart-cities-and-cars).

 ---